benante/benante/README.md

  ![GIF](https://media.giphy.com/media/KpJ47gKe6b7v7xQyWj/giphy.gif)

 ### 👷 I’m currently working on
-job applications really: working at EssilorLuxottica made me realized how much I like building websites, especially on the front-end side, so I'm now looking for something new opportunity in this field!
+job applications really: working at EssilorLuxottica made me realized how much I like building websites, especially on the front-end side, so I'm now looking for new opportunity in this field!
 Anyway whilst applying I' m working on a little solo projects and I look around at some online courses that could expand and improve my knowledge.

 ### 📚 I’m currently learning